 Bedroom #1 The Master Bedroom

 Stairs from the kitchen lead up to a small private landing that contains a ½ bath, small walk-in closet, a writing desk and doorway to the master bedroom.
 The master bedroom is the top of the original 8 sided tower and is approximately 14 feet round.
-It has a comfortable queen sized bed, a dresser, a recliner for reading, plus a panoramic view of the bay.
+It has a comfortable queen sized bed, two dressers, a recliner for reading, plus a panoramic view of the bay.
 There is a door for privacy.

 Bedroom #2 The Guestroom by the Kitchen